exxeleron/qJava/doc/Type-conversion.md

 new ArrayList<Object>(Arrays.asList(new Object[] { 1, "test" })); // serialization error, assumed to be integer-only list
 ```

+`DefaultQWriter` supports serialization of Java `Map`s.
+Note that, keys and values of the map are serialized as q
+general lists.

 ### Temporal types
 q language provides multiple types for operating on temporal data.
 The qJava
 library provides a corresponding temporal class for each q temporal type.